We specialize in helping new rehabbers thrive in the real estate investing business.

 How to qualify for a hard money loan if you are new to fix-and-flipping?

 We often say that if an investor is well-positioned to make a profit on a real estate transaction, we will find a way to fund it.
 But what does it mean exactly – to be “well-positioned”?
-Here are four elements that put you into a position to make money:
+Here are four elements that put you in a position to make money:

 - Buy at a sufficient discount.
 You might have all experience in the world, but if the numbers do not allow for a sufficient profit margin, what’s the point?
 To evaluate your potential profit, use our hard money calculator.
 We don’t have specific profit requirements, so just use common sense.